Web development 101

 • No installation

-Web browser downloads and "installs" a fresh copy every time you visit a website
+Web browser streams a fresh copy every time you visit a website

 • Is always the latest version